sammlapp/training_gui/plan.md

 add toggle in inference script to embed instead or in addition to classification

 ## HOPLITE embedding and shallow classification
-(eventually add Query also)
+Separate app for hoplite embedding workflow (eventually add Query also)

 I have implemented functionalities for "embed audio to database" (mode='embed_to_hoplite') and "apply shallow classifier" (mode="classify_from_hoplite") modes in the inference.py script.
 We need to expose these functionalities to the user on the front end.
-In the Inference tab, we need to toggle between "End-toEnd Classification", "Embed to Database", and "Apply Shallow Classifier to Embedding DB" modes with a multi-select.
-Some of the inference paramters will be exposed depending on this selection.
-End-toEnd Classification:
-- shows the current fields "Save sparse outputs" (checkbox) and "Separate inference by subfolders"
-- model selection is same as current (bmz model or local model) Embed to Database:
+Embed tab: similar form to Inference tab, runs inference.py with mode='embed_to_hoplite'.
 - instead of Save sparse outputs and Separate inference by subfolders fields, shows multi-select for database selection:
 - Create New Hoplite Database (user selects parent folder and enters name of new db in a text field)
-- Add embeddings to existing Hoplite Database (user selects an existing folder; system confirms that "hoplite.sqlite" file exists in the folder) and shows a text field for 'dataset name'
+- Add embeddings to existing Hoplite Database (user selects an existing folder; system confirms that "hoplite.sqlite" file exists in the folder)
-- model selection is same as current (bmz model or local model) Apply Shallow Classifier to Embedding DB:
-- user selects a folder containing the HopLite Embedding DB
-- user selects a shallow classification model file (extension: .mlp)
+-  User selects the embedding model from BMZ or local file path
-- also shows the current fields "Save sparse outputs" (checkbox) and "Separate inference by subfolders"

-Otherwise, the task creation form remains the same.
-When Embed to database is selected in the multi-select, a different

-## updates for review tab
-consolidate the global theming options into a simple config or css file, so that I can make edits to the set of colors, fonts, font weights, font sizes, overall spacing values in one place for the entire app.
+- form has controls for batch size, num workers, and optionally specifying a custom python environment
+- embedding script should write a dipper config file into the database folder, specifying the model and settings used for creating the embedding database

+Predict tab: user selects an existing hoplite database (a folder) and an existing shallow classifier (from file).
+Besides this there are just some configuration options (borrow from Inference tab) for batch size, activation layer, save sparse outputs, separate by subfolder, and test run on a few clips.
+Runs inference.py with mode="clasify_from_hoplite" in config.

+Train tab: I need to write backend script
+User selects hoplite database (folder) and annotation files.
+Same configuration settings/form as training in full app for selecting train/val sets with single and multi-target labels
+- loads the dipper config file from the embedding database folder
+- embeds any training/val sets as necessary

+Review tab: same as review tab for full app.

+Query tab: I need to write backend script that embeds the query clips and runs search across db

 ## conda-pack updates:
-- if on linux or mac, include ai-edge-litert as a dependency and allow BirdNET use in the inference gui

-inference issue: BirdSet model not producing outputs if clips are <5 seconds
+- if on linux or mac, include ai-edge-litert as a dependency and allow BirdNET use in the inference gui inference issue: BirdSet model not producing outputs if clips are <5 seconds

 ## inference tab updates:
 - app should download the appropriate env for inference if needed. tell user its downloading and will be saved for future use
 - checkbox for 'Separate inference by subfolders'

 ### add process ID tracking to reconnect with running process across app close/restart